 Alizeh Khohari (2017) is a political journalist in Pakistan.
 As a desk editor at the Herald magazine, she has done extensive research on the prevalence of political dynasties in Pakistani politics.
 Alizeh attended NYU as a Fulbright Scholar.
 In her MA thesis she examined the effects of dynasticism on women’s representation in Pakistan’s National Assembly.
 While at NYU, Alizeh received the Walter and Betsy Cronkite Fellowship from the Overseas Press Club Foundation.
 As part of her fellowship, she spent a summer conducting research at the Reuters bureau in Mexico City.
 Alizeh is a graduate of the London School of Economic, where she received her degree in Government and Economics.

-Talin (Bagdassarian) Markarian (2017) is an Outreach Specialist with the Office of the City Clerk- Election Division for the City of Los Angeles.
-She is a graduate of Loyola Marymount University, where she majored in political science and history.
-Her research interests are in political development, ethnic conflict, and migration.
-In her MA thesis, she examined factors that impact country’s labor migrant policies.
-While a student at NYU, Talin worked at the Armenian Relief Society USA as their Youth Representative to the United Nations and as a graduate research assistant in the Department of Politics on a project related to ethnic conflict.
+Talin (Bagdassarian) Markarian (2017) works at the Permanent Mission of Armenia to the United Nations as an Advisor to the Ambassador of Armenia to the United Nations.
+She previously worked as an Outreach Specialist with the Office of the City Clerk-Election Division for the City of Los Angeles.
+Talin is a graduate of Loyola Marymount University, where she double-majored in political science and history.
+Her research interests include political development, ethnic conflict, and women's rights.
+In her MA thesis, she examined factors that impact a country’s labor migrant policies.
+While a student at NYU, Talin worked at the Armenian Relief Society USA as a representative to the United Nations and as a graduate research assistant in the Department of Politics on a project related to ethnic conflict.

 Ji Min Kim (2016) started the PhD program in the Department of Government at Georgetown University in the fall of 2016.
 Her research interests are in political theory, including the history of political philosophy, constitutional theory, and multiculturalism.
 Ji Min graduated from Franklin and Marshall College, majoring in government with a concentration in modern political theories and philosophy.
 While at NYU, she served as a managing editor on the Journal of Political Inquiry.